 All students and supervisors are expected to complete a Preliminary Contract by the second week of placement.
-This contract is to spell out the initial expectations of the student and field instructor.
+This contract spells out the initial expectations of the student and field instructor.
 Expectations regarding work habits, time and day of supervision, policies student is expected to learn, agency and community resources with which the student should become familiar, training sessions the student is to attend, and whatever else is reasonably expected of a student in the first month of placement should be included.

-At the end of the first month of placement, the field instructor is asked to submit a brief form to the faculty liaison, which indicates whether the student has met these expectations.
+At the end of the first month of placement, the field instructor should communicate with the student and, if necessary, the faculty liaison if any of these expectations are not being met.